Updated on October 29th, 2024 by Felix Martinez

 As a result, we view PPG stock as relatively undervalued right now.

-If the P/E multiple expands from 17.7 to 19 over the next five years, shareholder returns would be increased by 1.2% per year.
+If the P/E multiple expands from 15.4 to 19 over the next five years, shareholder returns will be increased by 4.2% per year.

-Putting it all together, PPG stock is expected to generate annual returns of 9.2% over the next five years.
+Combined, PPG stock is expected to generate annual returns of 14.3% over the next five years.

 Final Thoughts

-PPG Industries is one of the newest additions to the Dividend Kings list, having raised its dividend for the 52nd consecutive year in 2023.
-The company has maintained a long history of dividend increases each year, even during recessions, despite operating in a cyclical industry that is reliant on the health of the U.S. economy.
+PPG Industries is one of the newest additions to the Dividend Kings list, having raised its dividend for the 53rd consecutive year in 2024.
+The company has maintained a long history of dividend increases each year, even during recessions, despite operating in a cyclical industry that relies on the U.S. economy’s health.

-PPG is experiencing a significant increase in raw material costs, due to inflation.
-Still, the company’s brand strength allows it to raise prices to keep up with increasing costs.
+Due to inflation, PPG is experiencing a significant increase in raw material costs.
+Still, the company’s brand strength allows it to raise prices to keep up with the increasing costs.

 We believe the stock is relatively undervalued, which could extend future returns.
-With expected returns in the high single-digits, we rate this Dividend King a hold.
+With expected returns of about 14.3% annually for the next five years, we rate this Dividend King a buy.

 The following articles contain stocks with very long dividend histories, ripe for selection for dividend growth investors: